-If you’re at the age where you’ve started thinking about buying a home, the Federal Reserve’s recent analysis about home ownership may put a damper on your plans.
+If you’re at the age when you’ve started thinking about buying a home, the Federal Reserve’s recent analysis about homeownership may put a damper on your plans.
 The Fed released a new analysis that revealed the national homeownership rate among young adults has decreased by 2% from 2005 to 2014.
-The reason: The hefty cost of student loan debt.
+One reason for this: the hefty cost of student loan debt.

 While paying back student loans isn’t easy, borrowers have several types of repayment options available to them: